intuition-dev/intuDocs/meta-slides/2sol.md

 |:-:|:-:|
 ---

-True Story: A developer in USA hired a remote developer in India, and gave them assigned tasks.
+### True Story: A developer in USA hired a remote developer in India to do their work.

-Good or bad?
+## Q: Good or bad - from Managers POV?

 ---